miptleha/cpu-rating/README.md

 This article is an attempt to make a summary table from which it will be clear what characteristics the processor has and what performance it has according to tests.
 I am only interested in those processors with which laptops can be bought cheaply in Russia.

-Test results from Cinenbench 23R Single and Multi Core, 3D graphics from 3D Mark Time Spy (up to 1000 - old games, up to 3000 - 720p, more - 1080p).
+Test results from Cinenbench 23R Single and Multi Core, 3D graphics from 3D Mark Time Spy.
 CPU sorted by Single Core Score.
 Only 400- USD processors.

 | **№**  | **CPU (iGPU)** | **Core/Threads** | **Frequency** | **L1+L2+L3** | **TDP** | **CB23 SC** | **CB23 MC** | **Time Spy GPU** | **Price (USD)** |
 |----|------------------------------------|-----------|-----------|----------|-------|---------|---------|--------------|-------|